SherMuhammadgithub/Xpense-H-Manager-/README.md

 ## Contact

-For any inquiries or feedback, please contact [Sher Muhammad](mailto:muhammadiqbalshermuhammad@gmail.com).
+For any inquiries or feedback, please contact [Xpense-Team](mailto:muhammadiqbalshermuhammad@gmail.com).